 .- compiled by myself, and here is a long list of Selected Peer-Reviewed Journal Publications on Psi Research

 - compiled by Dean Radin.

 All this shows the PSI-deniers' statement that "There is no evidence for the paranormal" to be complete nonsense.

-However an alliance of so called sceptics, the majority of clerics, and most governments oppose the acceptance of the paranormal:
+There are a lot of collaborators in this plot: So called sceptics, the majority of clerics, and most governments oppose the acceptance of the paranormal:

 Thus baseless faith and the love of power try to keep the general population in the dark about the paranormal.
 This has nothing to do with science but everything with propaganda.

 - For the "sceptics" it is a matter of their materialist faith that "Nothing paranormal can exist", therefore any evidence collected "must be fraudulent" and any personal experiences "must be either imagination or a sign of mental illness".
 They do not investigate but simply deny the very existence of evidence for the paranormal - because "what must not be, cannot be!".
 This is not science nor scepticism but materialist fundamentalism in its most asinine form.

 For fundamentalist clerics it is a matter of faith that their particular form of religion is THE true one.
 They accept their largely fictional "Holy Books" as THE TRUTH.
 Since the scientific evidence about the paranormal in general and the afterlife in particular does not match their doctrines, they argue that the paranormal is driven by "dark forces out to deceive humanity".
 Even more moderate clerics side more often than not with this statement.

 - Governments do not want their dark secrets to be exposed by an army of Remote Viewers, thus they take sides with the "sceptics" and ridicule everything paranormal as "Hocus-pocus", never mind that their "Deep Black" projects successfully employed gifted psychics, see the CIA's "Project Stargate"